a11smiles/WellArchitected-OpenHack/guides/challenges/ch8/README.md

 ## Hints/Suggestions

-* Besides encrypting the database tables and columns, the application should connect to the database by performing one of the following:
+* Besides encrypting the database tables and columns, the application should connect to the database by performing _one_ of the following:
-    * the connection string of the application should include the following keyword: `Column Encryption Setting=Enabled`, or
+    * the connection string of the application should include the following keyword:

+    ```csharp
+    Column Encryption Setting=Enabled;
+    ```

     * using the `SqlConnectionStringBuilder`, the connection string encryption should be set via a property:

     ```csharp